OWASP/www-project-top-10-client-side-security-risks/index.md

 **8. Client-side Security Logging and Monitoring Failures**

-Insufficient monitoring and detection of client-side changes and data accesses, particularly failures and errors, in real-time as each page is assembled and executed using both first-party and 3rd-party code.
+Insufficient monitoring and detection of client-side changes and data accesses, particularly failures and errors, in real-time as each page is assembled and executed using both first-party and third-party code.
 Just like [OWASP Top 10: A09-2021 - Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/), but focused on Client-Side behavior.

 **9. Not Using Standard Browser Security Controls**